 - 120 ml (½ cup) water

-- 1 tbsp lemon juice or vinegar *optional
+- 1 tablespoon lemon juice or vinegar *optional

 - Peel and core your apples and cut them into small chunks.